 The Bad?
 There are two small areas I have noticed that could be slightly better, but by no means are deal breakers. the steam wand has just enough clearance to get the water basket in and out, but could do with just a little more, if you see the overview video This issues shows up, but it isn’t a real problem.
 The other thing I noticed was that if you put too much coffee on your scoop it dumps the dry coffee into the hopper with the wet pucks.
 If this happens you may get some coffee grounds on the chamber inside the machine.
 If you are careful this will never be an issue.

-The Ugly?
 The Price.
 With a suggested retail price of $1,600 this machine has a huge hill to climb in terms of expectations.
-I have seen it priced anywhere from $879 to $1,300, both of which are right in the wheelhouse for top of the line manual espresso machines.
-And this is an automatic option, complete with grinder.
+I have seen it priced anywhere from $879 to $1,300, both of which are right in the wheelhouse for the top of the line manual espresso machines.
+And this is an automatic option, complete with the grinder.
 It is simply one of the last words on espresso in my house.
 While I would probably not be in the market for a machine in this price range for a while longer, when compared to its peers it still seems a little high.
-The prices I found on the machine however were in line with what you would expect to find a Super Automatic Espresso Maker listed at.
+The prices I found on the machine, however, were in line with what you would expect to find a Super Automatic Espresso Maker listed at.

-Conclusion: I absolutely love this machine, I feel that it is capable of taking almost any good coffee and producing fantastic espresso and espresso based beverages with ease.
+I absolutely love the Philips Saeco Syntia, I feel that it is capable of taking almost any good coffee and producing fantastic espresso and espresso-based beverages with ease.
 Anyone, literally anyone can use this machine.
-My 5 year old does so in the Review video!
-It is awesome to be able to have a product on hand that not only delivers a first class experience but is capable of doing so even after very heavy use, and no loss in quality.
+My 5-year-old does so in the Review video!
+It is awesome to be able to have a product on hand that not only delivers a first-class experience but is capable of doing so even after very heavy use, and no loss in quality.
 While I am concerned about the price the comparable machines all seem to hover around or close to that price level.

 Check out the Overview and the Review to make up your own mind and see it in the flesh.
 Or Check out the Flickr Gallery!